 Handicap, Over 2 goals

 In this competition, they haven’t won any of the last 7 away matches.
-In their away league matches the most frequent result at half‑time was the 0‑0 (4 out of 8 matches).
-Defensive consistency hasn’t been their best feature, as they have conceded goals in 8 of the last 10 matches for this competition.
-In their away matches there is a tendency for goals, since 4 of the last 8 matches for this competition have ended ended with Under 1,5 goals.
-This is a team that has had a hard time trying to score first.
-They have opened up the score in only 4 of the last 17 matches for the Primeira Liga, they have reached half‑time in front in 1 of those 4 matches and have held on to the lead in 2.
-In 17 matches for this competition, they have conceded the first goal 10 times and have only turned the score around in 2.
+Their offense has scored consistently, as they have scored goals in 7 of the last 10 matches for this competition.
+In their away mathes there is a tendency for goals, since 6 of the last 9 matches for this competition have ended with Over 2,5 goals.
+In 17 matches for this competition, they have conceded the first goal 9 times and have only turned the score around in 1.
+In the last 17 away matches for all competitions there is 1 period that stands out: they have scored 5 of their 13 goals between minutes (16’‑30′).

 Handicap, Over 2 goals